otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 <img src="../tex/img/02-android-overview/readme/android-studio-main-activity.JPG" width="750" height="500" />

-An activity is a single, focused thing that the user can do.
+An `Activity` is a single, focused thing that the user can do.
 Almost all activities interact with the user.
 The `Activity` class takes care of creating a window for you in which you can place your UI with `setContentView(View)`.
 There are two methods almost all subclasses of `Activity` will implement:
-- `onCreate(Bundle)` is where you initialise your activity.
+- `onCreate(Bundle)` is where you initialise your `Activity`.
 In this method, you usually call `setContentView(View)` with a layout resource defining your UI, & using `findViewById(int)` to retrieve the `Views` in that UI that you need to interact with programmatically.
-- `onPause()` is where you handle the user pausing active interaction with your activity.
+- `onPause()` is where you handle the user pausing active interaction with your `Activity`.
 Any changes made by the user should at this point be committed.
-In this state the activity is still visible on screen.
+In this state the `Activity` is still visible on screen.

 **Resources:**
 - https://developer.android.com/guide/components/activities/intro-activities